qianglise/py2025/content/parallel-computing.rst

 .. exercise:: I/O-bound vs CPU-bound

-   In this exercise, we will simulate an I/O-bound process uing the :meth:`sleep`s function.
+   In this exercise, we will simulate an I/O-bound process uing the :meth:`sleep` function.
    Typical I/O-bounded processes are disk accesses, network requests etc.